lucasprag/lucasprag/_posts/2019-07-26-how-to-reload-your-vim-configs-without-exiting-vim.md

 title:  How to reload your vim configs without exiting vim
 date:   2019-07-26
 excerpt: "This can be very useful, I'm going to show how to reload your vim configs anytime you save them or using a command and a map."
 tags:
   - vim
 layout: post
 ---

 <img src="/assets/images/posts/reloaded.png" alt="neovim showing reloaded" class="image" />

-**Requirements**

-Your vim configs need to be reloadable for this do work.
+### Make your configs reloadable

-Nothing major, just make sure you use `!` on your commands and functions.
+Add `!` on your commands and functions like this:

 ```vim
 function!
 ToggleLineNumbers()